somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 g. initialize flags<br>
 h. itialize number of predictions, number of features, callbacks<br>
-i. create model, add layers, fit the model, plot the history
+i. create model, add layers, fit the model, plot the history<br>

 Assuming , the code for part i (fit the model) may look something like this:
 {% highlight r %}